Triggered Board Reader: A Board Reader that only sends fragments upon request

 EventBuilder would send trigger messages or some external trigger process could send triggerN messages.

-#7 Updated by Eric Flumerfelt about 5 years ago
+#7 Updated by Eric Flumerfelt over 5 years ago

 - Status changed from New to Assigned